Digital Millennium Copyright Act Takedown Policy

 Notice And Takedown.
 If CWMP receives proper notification of claimed copyright infringement, it will respond expeditiously by removing, or disabling access to, the material that is claimed to be infringing, as described below, or to be the subject of infringing activity.
 CWMP will also comply with the appropriate provisions of the DMCA in the event a counter-notification is received, as further described below.
 In addition, CWMP may, at its discretion, deny access to its Website by disablement and/or termination of accounts.

 Designated Agent.
-CWMP’s designated copyright agent to receive DMCA notices is Association for Talent Development:
+CWMP’s designated copyright agent to receive DMCA notices is as follows:

 Director of Publishing